Internet Safety Info & Tips

 - Don’t post personal information online.
 Addresses, phone numbers, even your full birth date is information identity thieves can easily use.

 - When banking or shopping online make sure the site is secure.
-Look for a URL that begins with "https://" and the "closed padlock" in the lower right hand corner of your browser.
+Look for a URL that begins with "https://" and a "closed padlock" is in the address bar.

 - More Identify Theft Prevention Tips.